Bulli Bai app row: Delhi Police seeks info from Twitter, GitHub; DCW asks cops to appear before it | Politics

 The JNU unit of the Left-affiliated All India Students' Association protested against Delhi Police, accusing it of ''inaction'' in the Sulli Deals and Bulli Bai cases.
 They also burnt an effigy of the city police and demanded an inquiry into the matter and immediate arrest of the culprits.

-A case was registered at the Cyber Police station of the southeast district on Saturday night, the police had said.
-No arrest has been made in the case so far and a probe is underway, they said.
+A case was registered at the Cyber Police station of the southeast district on Saturday night.
+No arrest has been made in the case so far and a probe is underway, the police had said.

 In July last year, a case was registered by the Cyber Cell of the Delhi Police after it received a similar complaint about an unidentified group uploading photos of Muslim women on the 'Sulli Deals' mobile application.